How to help children regulate their emotions

 be patient (even though it’s easier said than done)

-So try to keep things in perspective and be patient as your little one develops and learns more about the ways their body and brain feels things and how to manage their emotions effectively.
-It takes a lot of practice for us to be able to respond a new way when we’re dysregulated.
+So try to keep things in perspective and be patient with your child as they develop and learn more about the ways their body and brain feels when they’re experiencing strong emotions.
+There’s no rush.

 If you want further help and information about supporting your child with their emotions, feel free to get in touch and find out about booking a session with me.